Faculty of Architecture

 Only private accommodation.
 Please contact school for more information.

-Graduate Programmes: Placement tests in Mathematics, Physics and English and Freehand Drawing for Architecture students.
+Graduate Programmes: Placement tests in Mathematics, Physics and Freehand Drawing for Architecture students.

 Postgraduate Programmes: in May